zerofo/emuiibo/README.md

 - Amiibos go inside `sd:/emuiibo/amiibo`.
 For instance, an amiibo named `MyMario` would be `sd:/emuiibo/amiibo/MyMario/<json files>`.

+- Every time the console is booted, emuiibo saves all the miis inside the console to the SD card.
+Format is `sd:/emuiibo/miis/<mii name>/mii-charinfo.bin`.

 ## Amiibo emulation

 Emuiibo no longer requires dumps to emulate amiibos.
 Instead, you can use `emuGUIibo` PC tool in order to generate virtual amiibos.